 Community members also work with the Childhelp Children’s Center of Arizona service providers to make referrals and resources available to families and children throughout Arizona.

 Each child who receives services at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope for the first time receives a new toy or other gift.

 Donations are collected year-round to provide overnight kits, back-to-school supplies, spring baskets, and other seasonal gifts to children visiting the Center as well as address basic needs presented during initial visits to the Center.

 These are just a few suggestions of the toys that the center needs.
 We do accept items that are not on this list, please check with the center before sending.
 We do not accept toy guns of any kind.
-Donations can be dropped off during business hours Monday-Friday, 8am to 5pm, Attention: Danielle Gilmore at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope located at 2120 N. Central Ave.
+Donations can be dropped off during business hours Monday-Friday, 8am to 5pm, Attention: Michelle Genaro at the Childhelp Children’s Center of Arizona Dedicated to Linda Pope located at 2120 N. Central Ave.
 Suite 130 Phoenix, AZ 85004.